Outline (Wikimedia Creative Commons Share Alike 3.0 Sfoerster) |

 While I can't answer that question for you, I can tell you this.
 I always use an outline.
 Why?
 I never know if I will have time to complete an article right then and there.
 Having an outline insures that I can come back and write an article based on my previous research, both quickly and efficiently.
 My personal opinion is that online article writers produce higher quality content when an outline is used (irregardless of whether they write the article now or later).
 Writers retain information best the same way they impart it, by writing it down.

-This article was previously published by this author on a now closed Yahoo property.
+previously published by this author on a now closed Yahoo property.

 No comments: